0skar0/raspberry-cluster/README.md

     Kubernetes is an container orchestrator that runs on docker.

-    Run the following command to install docker comminuty edition on the node:
+    Run the following command to install docker community edition on the node:

     ```sh
     curl -sSL get.docker.com | sh